azhx/blagoblag/content/drafts/dag-response.rst

 between encryption at rest and encryption in transit, forward secrecy, or distinctions between signing keys and decryption keys.

-Denis McDonough, White House Chief of Staff to President Obama, said that this debate over encryption was the single most challenging question he faced during his time as White House Chief of Staff.
+Denis McDonough said that this debate over encryption was the single most challenging question he faced during his time as White House Chief of Staff to President Obama.
 It has implicitations in law enforcement, national security, foreign policy, commerce and international trade, and the security of the government itself - nearly every element of the President's responsibilities is implicated in this debate.
-And I witnessed Mr.
-McDonough and other senior leaders call on every expert available to speak to these concerns, particularly technical experts.
+And I witnessed Mr. McDonough and other senior leaders call on every expert available to speak to these concerns, particularly technical experts.

 Encryption and computer security are technical subjects; there's no way around this reality.
 And therefore they need a seat at the table and to be active